Generative Assignment Flows for Representing and Learning Joint Distributions of Discrete Data: Approach

-for a payoff function $f_\theta\colon \mc{S}_N\times [0,\infty)\to T_0\mc{S}_N$.
-The task of minimizing \eqref{eq:cond_fm_Sn} as written is numerically intractable, because we are not able to easily represent even general \emph{points} $q\in \mc{S}_N\setminus \mc{T}$ in the complement of the embedded assignment manifold $\mc{T}=T(\mc{W})$ given by \eqref{eq:def-T-embedding}.
+The task of minimizing \eqref{eq:cond_fm_Sn} is numerically intractable, because we are not even able to easily represent general \emph{points} $q\in \mc{S}_N\setminus \mc{T}$ in the complement of the embedded assignment manifold $\mc{T}=T(\mc{W}_{c})$ given by \eqref{eq:def-T-embedding}.
 To break down this complexity, we will define a projection onto $\mc{T}$ by using the \emph{lifting map lemma} \cite[Lemma~3.3]{Boll:2024aa}, which states